The Canadian Horse

 In 1665, the King not only sent a French infantry garrison, the Carignan-Salières Regiment, to shore up security, but along with shipments of settlers and soldiers went two stallions and twenty mares selected from the King’s Royal Stables where up to 700 fine saddle horses were kept.
 The King was no slouch when it came to prized horses and he was an expert horseman.

-The rough voyage, though, resulted in eight mares perishing but on July 16, 1665, the stallions and the 12 remaining mares stepped onto Canadian soil to begin a legacy that, this year, celebrates the 350th anniversary of the Canadian horse.
+The rough voyage, though, resulted in eight mares perishing but on July 16, 1665, the stallions and the 12 remaining mares stepped onto Canadian soil to begin a legacy that, in 2015, celebrated the 350th anniversary of the Canadian horse.

 Shipments continued and between 1665 and 1671, some 82 horses arrived in New France from the Royal Stables.
 Those horses most likely originated from native herds in France (Normandy, Brittany, and the historical province of Poitou) and Spain (Andalusia), regions renowned for the quality of their horses since before the Middle Ages.